saket/Dank/README.md

 I started building Dank as a side project in January 2017.
 It was my playground for exploring Android.
 It was also an attempt to showcase a beautiful experience of what Android can offer to its users.
 There are many Reddit apps out there, but they’re all bland.
 There’s nothing inspirational about them.

-You can read more about the features here: https://saket.me/dank
+You can read more about the features here: https://saket.me/dank.
+An APK of the last release can be [found here](https://github.com/saket/Dank/releases).

 I would love to continue working on Dank, but maintaining a side project is like having two jobs.
 I can’t do it anymore so I’m releasing the source and archiving the project.
 Please read this blog post for understanding my reasons behind this decision: http://saket.me/sunsetting-dank.